MacArthur station (BART): History

-MacArthur station opened on September 11, 1972, as the northern terminus of the inaugural BART line, which ran to Fremont.
-Upon the opening of the Transbay Tube in 1974, the station began to serve Transbay trains to San Francisco.
 The station included several pieces of public art: an abstract mural by Mark Adams over a staircase (which Adams later replaced with two murals after the stairs were removed for an elevator in 2000), and tile mosaics by Adams and Alfonso Pardiñas in the fare lobby.

-On July 22, 2018, a man fatally stabbed Nia Wilson at the station.
+On July 22, 2018, a man stabbed three women at the station, killing one of them.
 Sunday-only service to the station on the Dublin/Pleasanton line was operated from February 11, 2019 to February 10, 2020.